 You can get an original Social Security card or a replacement card if yours is lost or stolen.
 There is no charge for a Social Security card.
 This service is free.
 Generally, noncitizens must fill out and print an Application for a Social Security Card; and take or mail your application and documents to your local Social Security office.

 If you have multiple Social Security numbers or have an SSN that was not issued to you, do not use it on USCIS forms until you have spoken to an immigration attorney.
-Never use a Social Security Number that was not issued to you.
+Never use a number that was not issued to you.
 Using a false SSN (or one that was not issued to you) will likely result in your application being denied and may result in other enforcement action.